tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 new_session_count
-: The number of tickets desired by the client when the server chooses to negotiate a fresh session (full handshake), thereby implicitly invalidating all other tickets sharing the same initial session as the presented ticket.
+: The number of tickets desired by the client when the server chooses to negotiate a fresh session (full handshake).
 This is also the ticket count requested when the client presented no initial ticket making a full handshake unavoidable.

 resumption_count
-: The number of tickets desired by the client when the server is willing to resume the associated session.
+: The number of tickets desired by the client when the server is willing to resume using the presented ticket.

 Clients can use the above structure to indicate the number of tickets they would prefer to receive when sessions are resumed or new sessions are